 The first run

-This is done using ESC, the integrated Escoria scripting language.
+This is done using ASHES, the integrated Escoria scripting language.

-While you could use GDscript (or other languages supported by Godot) directly, we added ESC as a specific language for adventure games, so very typical game commands (like making a character speak, letting them walk across the room, etc.) are very easy to use.
+While you could use GDscript (or other languages supported by Godot) directly, we added ASHES as a language tailor-made for adventure games, so the most typical game commands (like making a character speak, letting them walk across the room, etc.) are very easy to use.

-The game start-up itself is also coordinated using an ESC script.
+The game’s start-up routine itself is also coordinated using an ASHES script.

 Save the new file as “game.esc” in your root game folder: